+Use this metric to calculate the cyclomatic complexity of the model.
 Cyclomatic complexity is a measure of the structural complexity of a model.
-It approximates the McCabe complexity measure for code generated from the model.
-The complexity measure can be different for the generated code than for the model due to code features that this analysis does not consider, such as consolidated logic and error checks.
+The complexity measure for the model can be different than the generated code due to code features that this analysis does not consider, such as consolidated logic and error checks.

 To compute the cyclomatic complexity of an object (such as a block, chart, or state), model coverage uses the following formula: